-In this work, we show that when the reactant and product states are metastable, the optimal controller can be simply related to the committor.
-For the two systems considered, a low dimension exactly solvable model and the dissolution of a colloidal cluster, the controller is shown to generate trajectories that are nearly indistinguishable from that of the original reactive ensemble.
-This result provides an interpretation of the committor as the exponential of a potential,\cite{zhang2014applications,lu2015reactive} the gradients of which explicitly encode forces corresponding to the fluctuations of the system when it reacts naturally in finite time.
+In this work, we show that when the reactant and product states are metastable, the optimal controller can be simply related to the committor. \revisionn{Formally, this work extends previous results on relations between splitting probabilities and optimal control of time-independent reactive trajectories in systems with auxiliary boundary conditions\cite{hartmann2012efficient,yuan2024optimal,zhang2014applications,lu2015reactive} to finite-time reactive trajectories that are defined throughout the whole state space without any boundary conditions.} For the two systems considered, a low dimension exactly solvable model and the dissolution of a colloidal cluster, the controller is shown to generate trajectories that are nearly indistinguishable from that of the original reactive ensemble.
+This result provides an interpretation of the committor as the exponential of a potential, the gradients of which explicitly encode forces corresponding to the fluctuations of the system when it reacts naturally in finite time.
 Conceptually, this connection provides a mathematical basis for the long observed results of why biasing along the reaction coordinate accelerates kinetics.
 Practically, this work offers a way to solve the path sampling problem by solving the configuration sampling problem, since all the quantities required to construct the controller can be obtained from a range of state-of-the-art methods that only require access to the stationary distribution.